-Everything can kill us, even the thing we are made 60% of.
+Everything can kill us, even the thing we are made 60% of (water).
 It is important to be informed that way we can respect the world around us instead of being consumed by fear or ignorance.
-In my personal life, I have spent a good chunk of my time in a house with interior lead paint and exterior asbestos siding, but my lead blood levels are good and I'm asbestos-free ...
-I hope - kidding aside, the asbestos panels are outside the house and stable unless they are drilled into or ripped off the wall.
+In my personal life, I have spent a good portion of my time in a house with interior lead paint and exterior asbestos siding, but my lead blood levels are good and I'm asbestos-free ...
+I hope.
+Kidding aside, the asbestos panels are outside the house and are stable unless they are drilled into or ripped off the wall.

 To prevent exposure you can wear PPE such as longer/thicker gloves, safety glasses, and clothing protection (ie: lab coat, smock, or coveralls).
 It is a best practice to take a shower after interacting with resin to remove any unnoticed exposure.

 Cleaning with IPA or Ethanol Reduces Handling Toxicity

 Cleaning resin prints with a solvent such as IPA or ethanol reduces their stickiness and makes them safer to handle.

 Visijet Crystal is a biocompatible resin from 3D Systems that has a USP Class VI Certification for medical applications.

 One study exposed zebrafish embryos to Visijet Crystal cured discs that were either unwashed or washed with Ethanol.
 The embryos had a ≈59% survival rate when in contact with the unwashed disc and a ≈98% survival rate for the washed disc2.

 Visijet Crystal was the 'safest' resin in the study as the other resins used in the study had survival rates as low as ≈24%.
 Yet, Visijet Crystal still resulted in sublethal effects such as lethargy, behavioral changes, and physical malformations.